dmwm/PHEDEX/Documentation/WebConfig/README.txt

   LogFormat "%{Referer}i -> %U" referer
   LogFormat "%{User-agent}i" agent
   CustomLog logs/access_log combined

+Also make sure mod_deflate is loaded, it may be commented out.

 Change /etc/rc.d/init.d/httpd to source the software environment for the web server.
 This change must be done by the system administrator.